top of page

 Type IV: The carton is of a telescoping type, wrapped with adhesive waxed kraft paper making complete contact with all surfaces of the carton.
 The carton then will be dipped in molten wax and overwrapped again with waxed kraft paper.
 The printing will be on the outer waxed paper.

 Type V: All components are sealed inside a laminated cellophane bag.
 This bag is placed in a telescoping carton that is overwrapped twice with waxed kraft paper.
 The seams of the wrappings are opposite of each other.
-The outer wrapping bearing the printing.
+The printing will be on the outer wrapping.

 All cartons have an inside dimension of 3 13/32" wide, by 1 13/32" high, and 6 19/32" long.

-Type VI: The container constitutes of a square fiber body can (with rounded corners) that is coated inside and out with wax and is closed with black metal ends.
-A printed kraft paper label will cover the body of the fiber can completely.
+Type VI: The container consists of a square fiber-body box (with rounded corners) that is coated inside and out with wax and is closed with black metal ends.
+A printed kraft paper label will cover the body of the fiber-body box completely.

 21.jpeg

-A Supper unit packed by The Hills Brothers Co., using a waxed paper wrapping that has been printed in a repetative pattern. (photo: K Ration Info)
+A Supper unit packed by The Hills Brothers Co., using a waxed paper wrapping that has been printed in a repetitive pattern. (photo: K Ration Info)

 22.jpeg